jvcjunior/jvcjunior/README.md

 ## About Me

-- 🔭 I’m currently working on React/Node/Angular projects
+- 🔭 I’m currently working on React/Node/Java/AWS projects

-- 🌱 I’m currently learning about scalability, performance, functional programming in javascript.
+- 🌱 I’m currently learning about scalability, performance, functional programming.

-- 👯 I’m looking to collaborate on React/Node projects.
+- 👯 I’m looking to collaborate on Node/React projects.

 - 🤔 I’m looking for help with scalability, performance in node.